While the tasks you undertake will change according to your specific department, your responsibilities may include:

-Candidates should have excellent interpersonal skills, be mature in attitude and able to accept responsibility and challenge early in their careers.
-They should also be adaptable and resilient – officers move to a different post in London or overseas every two to three years and must be able to cope with the high levels of disruption.
-In summary you will need:
+You'll need excellent interpersonal skills, a mature attitude and the ability to accept responsibility.
+You should also be adaptable and resilient – officers tend to move to a different post in London or overseas every two to three years and must be able to cope with the high levels of disruption.
+You'll also need:

 - willingness to get actively involved in the local community and undertake a range of social activities while abroad